HirokiHamaguchi/Initial_Placement_for_Fruchterman-Reingold_Force_Model_with_Coordinate_Newton_Direction/pull_request.md

 We can broadly classify our proposed method as an **energy-based algorithm**, but it may be more intuitive to interpret the approach as introducing a kind of momentum into the motion simulation and thus achieving a better layout.
 Please note that our proposal does not introduce a new model; **the conventional interpretation of the FR model works for most cases**.

 This method is based on the research by Hosobe, H. [^hosobe] and our research paper [^our].
+Our paper mainly discusses the initial placement with this L-BFGS approach, but this L-BFGS's approach itself is also discussed in detail.
 We can update our paper to explain our proposal more clearly if necessary.

 ### Key Contribution

 Our proposed method can usually achieve better visualization with faster computation.
 The visualization result is shown in the figure.
+(The blue `FR` means the current `nx.spring_layout`, and the orange `FR (L-BFGS)` means the our proposed method.)

 $n \approx 500$ and 50 iterations:
 ![graphs_500_50](https://github.com/user-attachments/assets/17691e8f-2b11-4989-ab63-6f3aabd998b6)